-Table 1 reports the HI income shortfall and the general revenue contribution to the SMI program in 2006 and projections over the next 10 years.
-Recall that the SMI program is designed such that about three-quarters of its expenditures are funded through general revenues.
-In 2006, Medicare expenditures already exceeded public receipts by \$168 billion.
-This amount is expected to grow throughout the period.
-Over the next 10 years the cumulative difference between Medicare expenditures and public receipts is projected to total \$2.8 trillion.
+Table 1 reports the HI income shortfall and the general revenue contribution to the SMI program in 2007 and projections over the next 10 years.
+Recall that the SMI program is designed for about three-quarters of its expenditures to be funded through general revenues.
+In 2007, Medicare expenditures already exceeded public receipts by \$174 billion.
+This amount is expected to grow over the next 10 years; the cumulative difference between Medicare expenditures and public receipts is projected to total \$2.9 trillion over this period.

-Table 1

-HI Income Shortfall and SMI General Revenue Contribution (Billions of Dollars)
+Table 1: HI Income Shortfall and SMI General Revenue Contribution (Billions of Dollars)